 A third daughter, Marietta, was born in 1500.
 She also eventually became a nun, in the Sant’Orsolo convent, in 1521, and assumed the name of Suor Ludovica.
 She outlived her parents and all her siblings, dying in 1579.
 A son, Andrea, was born in 1502: he is documented only until 1524.
 Lisa’s last child, a son Giocondo, was born in 1507, and died a year later.
 He was buried at Santa Maria Novella.

 The Gherardini were an ancient family of landowners whose ancestry can be traced back to the 10th Century.
 At one time, some of these ancestors had been lords of Val di Greve and Val d’Elsa in the Chianti region of Tuscany.
 While the family had owned lands in Tuscany, they were neither aristocracy nor nobility.
 It was not uncommon in the 15th Century for owners of small agricultural land holdings to rent accommodation in larger towns, or in cities like Florence.
 In turn, renting out their farms provided a modest income, but with the constant economic and political uncertainty, and frequent wars, land ownership itself was not a guarantee of wealth.
-By 1479, the family was in reduced circumstances, and on June 15th Lisa Camilla Gherardini was born in a modest rented house at the corner of Via Sguazza and Via Maggio.
+Some experts are mistaken in arguing that the Gheradini family was wealthy.
+By 1479, the family was in fact, in reduced circumstances, and on June 15th Lisa Camilla Gherardini was born in a modest rented house at the corner of Via Sguazza and Via Maggio.